FRITZ!Box 7430 Service - Knowledge Base

 Establishing a wireless connection to the FRITZ!Box

-- Plug the wireless speaker in.
+- Plug in the power adapter of the wireless speaker.

-- Push the "WPS" button on the back of the wireless speaker for about 3 seconds until the "LINK" LED on the speaker starts to flash.
+- Push and hold the "WPS" button on the back of the wireless speaker for about 3 seconds until the "LINK" LED on the speaker starts to flash.
 Depending on the model, the LED will either be on the front or the back of the speaker.

 2 Playing music from the FRITZ!Box Media Server on the wireless speaker